Azeri–Chirag–Gunashli: Production

-Azeri-Chirag-Gunashli complex projected production profile, with contributions of individual reservoirs delineated, per U.S. Energy Information Administration and BP.
+Azeri-Chirag-Gunashli complex projected production profile, with contributions of individual reservoirs delineated, per the U.S. Energy Information Administration and BP.

-With 3 stages completed and 7 operational platforms functional, total production from Azeri–Chirag–Gunashli was more than 1 Moilbbl a day in 2009.
+With three stages completed and seven platforms in operation, total production from Azeri–Chirag–Gunashli was more than 1 Moilbbl per day in 2009.
 During the first three quarters of 2009, over 224 Moilbbl of oil were produced from the Chirag, Central Azeri, West Azeri, East Azeri and Deep Water Gunashli platforms.
-As per BP's report, Chirag had 19 wells in operation (13 of which are oil producers and 6 - water injectors) with an overall production of 105300 oilbbl/d.
-Central Azeri (CA) had 18 wells (13 of which are oil producers and 5 - gas injectors) with production of 185800 oilbbl/d.
-West Azeri (WA) had 18 wells in operation (14 of which are oil producers and 4 - water injectors with production of 275200 oilbbl/d.
-East Azeri (EA) had 13 wells in operation (9 of which are oil producers and 4 - water injectors) with an overall production 139400 oilbbl/d for the first three quarters of 2009.
-Deep Water Gunashli (DWG) had 17 wells (9 oil producers and 8 water injectors) in operation with production of 116400 oilbbl/d of oil.
+According to BP's report, Chirag had 19 wells in operation (13 of which were oil producers and six were water injectors) with an overall production of 105300 oilbbl/d.
+Central Azeri (CA) had 18 wells (13 of which were oil producers and five were gas injectors), with a production of 185800 oilbbl/d.
+West Azeri (WA) had 18 wells in operation (14 of which were oil producers and four were water injectors), with a production of 275200 oilbbl/d.
+East Azeri (EA) had 13 wells in operation (nine of which were oil producers and four were water injectors), with an overall production of 139400 oilbbl/d during the first three quarters of 2009.
+Deep Water Gunashli (DWG) had 17 wells (nine oil producers and eight water injectors) in operation, with a production of 116400 oilbbl/d of oil.

-Oil depletion rates of each of the Azeri–Chirag–Gunashli reservoirs are expected to differ over time, with aggregate output from the complex declining substantially after 2018.
+Oil depletion rates for each of the Azeri–Chirag–Gunashli reservoirs are expected to differ over time, with aggregate output from the complex declining substantially after 2018.

-Azerbaijan also gets approximately 10–11 e6m3 of casing head gas per day extracted from ACG block.
+Azerbaijan also receives approximately 10–11 e6m3 of casing head gas per day extracted from the ACG block.
 The gas is supplied by BP free of charge.
-Azerbaijan received over 1 billion cubic meters of gas from these fields in the 1st quarter of 2009.
-Current recovery comes to nearly 27 million cubic meters of casing head gas a day.
-A portion of gas is routed to national gas transportation system of Azerbaijan.
-Some is used as source of fuel at the platforms.
+Azerbaijan received over 1 billion cubic metres of gas from these fields in the first quarter of 2009.
+Current recovery amounts to nearly 27 million cubic metres of casing head gas per day.
+Some of the gas is routed to Azerbaijan's national gas transportation system, while some is used as fuel on the platforms and some is reinjected into the reservoirs to maintain pressure.